thegetty/quire/README.md

 ### macOS Installation

-Open your Terminal {{< q-glossary "command-line shell" >}} (found in your Applications/Utilities folder) and follow the steps below.
+Open your Terminal (found in your Applications/Utilities folder) and follow the steps below.
 First, install support software for Quire, and then Quire itself.
 If you are new to the command-line, read our tutorial on [“Working in a Command-line Shell”](/tutorial#1-working-in-a-command-line-shell).

 1. Install **Apple’s Xcode** by copying and pasting the following command and pressing enter.
 If Xcode is not already installed, an additional alert notification will pop up.
 Click “Install” and follow the prompts.